 The University will in most cases resolve a complaint, including through the determination regarding responsibility, but exclusive of any appeal of the determination regarding responsibility, within ninety (90) calendar days of the date the Title IX Coordinator received the complaint, subject to any approved delays or extensions of deadlines permitted or granted by the Title IX Coordinator for good cause.
-The University will resolve any appeal of a determination regarding responsibility within thirty (30) days of the date the Title IX Coordinator receives the appeal, subject to any approved delays or extensions of deadlines permitted or granted by the Title IX coordinator receives the appeal, subject to any approved delays or extensions of deadlines permitted or granted by the Title IX Coordinator receives the appeal, subject to any approved delays or extensions of deadlines permitted or granted by the Title IX Coordinator or appeals officer for good cause.
+The University will resolve any appeal of a determination regarding responsibility within thirty (30) days of the date the Title IX Coordinator receives the appeal, subject to any approved delays or extensions of deadlines permitted or granted by the Title IX Coordinator or appeals officer for good cause.